-This appeal arises from the Circuit Court of Cabell County, wherein the Petitioner Mother's parental rights to M.C. were terminated.
-The appeal was timely perfected by counsel, with a portion of the record from the circuit court accompanying the petition.
-The guardian ad litem has filed his response on behalf of the child, M.C..
+This appeal arises from the Circuit Court of Mercer County, wherein the Petitioner Mother's parental rights to her younger children, H.L. and S.L., were terminated; her oldest child, C.L., was dismissed from the action below prior to disposition due to reaching the age of majority.
+The appeal was timely perfected by counsel, with the complete record from the circuit court accompanying the Petition.
+The guardian ad litem has filed her response on behalf of both children.
 The Court has carefully reviewed the record provided and the written arguments of the parties, and the case is mature for consideration.

-This matter has been treated and considered under the Revised Rules of Appellate Procedure pursuant to this Court's Order entered in this appeal on January 21, 2011.
+This matter has been treated and considered under the Revised Rules of Appellate Procedure pursuant to this Court's Order entered in the appeal on February 16, 2011.
 Having reviewed the record and the relevant decision of the circuit court, the Court is of the opinion that the decisional process would not be significantly aided by oral argument.
 Upon consideration of the standard of review and the record presented, the Court determines that there is no prejudicial error.
 This case does not present a new or significant question of law.
 For these reasons, a memorandum decision is appropriate under Rule 21 of the Revised Rules of Appellate Procedure.